 Classification of Master’s in Business Analytics

 Graduate programs in business analytics teach students how to become effective problem solvers, able to transform data into actionable business intelligence.
 These programs are typically offered as a Master of Science (M.S.) degree and found in schools of business or management.
 However, some may be offered by departments of technology or mathematics and statistics, depending on the university.
-Examples of business analytics master’s programs can be found at the following institutions: Carnegie Mellon University, Boston University, Arizona State University, and Syracuse University.
+Common program names include the following:

 Online Master’s in Business Analytics Programs